jared-hughes/ERE-AI-stack-BCT-VM/tasks.md

 1. **Determine if the amount of zeroes is the same as the amount of ones** - worth **10 points**.
 1. **Truth machine** - worth **2 points**.
 1. **Demonstrate the computational class** - through L-completeness, i.e. simulate an automaton of desired computational class in the language: 1=FSM, 2=PDA, 3=LBA, 4=TM.
 Worth as **many points** as `ceil(pow(2, 1.5\*sum n))``, hence e.g. demonstrating proofs for FSM and PDA yields you 23 points.

+- decrement and increment must work with leading zeros, though. and it must add digits on overflow.
+- decrement does not have to clean up leading zeros.

+Truth machine:

+- input 0: output 0, terminate.
+- input 1: loop forever (and don't fill up RAM)